auth0/docs/articles/support/troubleshooting-with-har-files.md

 2. Go to __Tools > Web Developer > Network__
 1. Visit the page and complete the steps that trigger the issue.
 1. When complete, go back to the __Network__ tab, right click and then select **Save All As Har**.
-1. Before sending the HAR file to us, make sure to obfuscate any sensitive information using a text editor (such as remove passwords, client secrets, and so on).
+1. Before sending the HAR file to us, make sure to obfuscate any sensitive information using a text editor (such as removing passwords, client secrets, and so on).

 ### Google Chrome